 Should I get tested for COVID-19?

 The Centers for Disease Control and Prevention has outlined guidelines for the prioritization of COVID-19 tests, which are used for:

 - Those experiencing COVID-19 symptoms, such as a cough, fever or difficulty breathing

 - And those who have been in close contact with someone who is suspected to have COVID-19 or who has had a laboratory-confirmed positive test

 Learn more about COVID-19 testing at Geisinger.

 What should I do if I would like to get tested?

-Geisinger will only test people who meet CDC screening criteria.
-If you’re having symptoms you think are related to COVID-19, first call your primary care physician, who can advise on proper treatment — and if necessary, recommend further testing.
+Having symptoms you think are from COVID-19?
+First, contact your primary care physician.
+They can advise you on proper treatment — and if necessary, recommend further testing.
 Geisinger patients can also screen themselves and schedule a COVID-19 test in myGeisinger.